Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the

 Mounting evidences have indicated that the DM, if being an elementary particle, must be stable, colorless, and electrically neutral.
-To avoid the constraints from DM direct detection experiments, such as PandaX-II~\cite{PandaX-II:2016wea} and XENON1T~\cite{XENON:2017vdw}, we will, as suggested in Refs.~\cite{Yao:2018ekp,Yao:2017vtm}, require the DM candidate to satisfy the condition $\alpha=0$, since the direct detection cross section via nucleon recoil is proportional to $\alpha^2$.
-Consequently, the convention $Q_{\text{em}}=T_3+\alpha$, together with $Q_{\text{em}}=0$, leads further to the condition $T_3=0$ for the DM candidate.
+To avoid the constraints from the DM direct detection experiments, such as PandaX-II~\cite{PandaX-II:2016wea} and XENON1T~\cite{XENON:2017vdw}, we will, as discussed in Refs.~\cite{Yao:2018ekp,Yao:2017vtm}, require the DM candidate to satisfy the condition $\alpha=0$, with $\alpha$ the hypercharge of the DM field, since otherwise the direct detection cross section via nucleon recoil, being proportional to $\alpha^2$, would be generally quite large.
+Consequently, the convention $Q_{\text{em}}=T_3+\alpha$, together with the requirement $Q_{\text{em}}=0$, leads further to the condition $T_3=0$ for the DM candidate.
 This implies that the $\text{SU}(2)_{\text{L}}$ multiplets with even number of components (i.e., doublet, quartet, etc.) are already eliminated.
-The scalar doublet with $\alpha=\pm 1/2$ is, however, an exception, because a mass splitting enforced between the scalar and pseudo-scalar components can eliminate the coupling of the DM candidate to the $Z$ boson at tree level~\cite{LopezHonorez:2006gr,Farzan:2012ev}, and thus help the model with such a scalar doublet evade the constraints from direct detection experiments.
+The scalar doublet with $\alpha=\pm 1/2$ is, however, an exception, because a mass splitting enforced between the scalar and pseudo-scalar components can eliminate the coupling of the DM candidate to the $Z$ boson at tree level~\cite{LopezHonorez:2006gr,Farzan:2012ev}, and thus help the model with such a scalar doublet evade the constraints from the direct detection experiments.
 In general, there can be more than one DM candidate participating in the neutrino mass generation.
 If so, the lightest one will be deemed the DM.

-To prevent the DM from decaying exclusively to the SM particles, an auxiliary symmetry is usually necessary.
+To prevent the DM from decaying exclusively to the SM particles, a necessary auxiliary symmetry is usually introduced.
 The most popular choice is the $Z_2$ symmetry, which is commonly used in radiative neutrino mass models to help stabilize the DM candidates.
-Assuming the symmetry to be exact, we will assign an even ($+$) $Z_2$ parity to all the SM particles, as well as $\nu_R$, whereas an odd ($-$) parity to the DM candidates.
+Assuming the symmetry to be exact, we will assign an even ($+$) $Z_2$ parity to all the SM particles, as well as the right-handed neutrinos $\nu_R$, whereas an odd ($-$) $Z_2$ parity to the DM candidates.

-Summarizing all the bits and pieces of discussions made above, we can establish the following set of criteria for our later topology (diagram) selection scheme: \begin{itemize} \item Only fields transforming as singlet, doublet, or triplet under the $\text{SU}(2)_{\text{L}}$ gauge symmetry will be considered.
+Summarizing all the bits and pieces of our discussions made above, we can establish the following set of criteria for our later topology (diagram) selection scheme: \begin{itemize} \item Only the fields transforming as singlet, doublet, or triplet under the $\text{SU}(2)_{\text{L}}$ gauge symmetry will be considered.